cea-hpc/modules/doc/source/module.rst

  modules from global/user rc and all enabled modulepaths are reported as a single list.

- :subcmd:`avail` sub-command regular output content is defined in the following order of preference: :option:`--output`/:option:`-o` command line switches, then :envvar:`MODULES_AVAIL_OUTPUT` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_AVAIL_OUTPUT` overrides default configuration and :option:`--output`/:option:`-o` command line switches override every other ways to configure regular output content.
+ This environment variable value supersedes the default value set in the :mconfig:`avail_output` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--output`/:option:`-o` command line switches override this environment variable.

  .. only:: html